satishdotpatel/satishdotpatel.github.io/_posts/2021-08-15-openstack-skyline-dashborad.markdown

 root@skyline:~# cp skyline-apiserver/etc/skyline.yaml.sample /etc/skyline/skyline.yaml
 ```

 Modify the following parameters of skyline.yaml file according to the actual environment.
+In below config you are going to provide your openstack environment keystone_url to fetch all endpint so skyline will be able to access your openstack.
+(Notes: if you have https:// then make sure your certificate is valid otherwise you will see errors).

 ```
 default: